-Surface-water and sediment samples will be collected from CWC on a semi-annual basis during active RA to determine if the creek is being measurably affected by COC migration (USACE 2005).
-The surface-water sampling events will be conducted at the existing 10 CWC monitoring stations (C002 through C011) shown on Figure 3-5.
-Sediment samples will be collected in depositional environments near each of the 10 previously described surface-water locations (C002 through C011) (Figure 3-5).
-Sampling frequency, along with sampling parameters and locations, are listed along with surface-water information in Table 3-3.
+Surface water and sediment samples will be collected from CWC on a semi-annual basis during active RA to determine if the creek is being measurably affected by COC migration (USACE 2005).
+The surface water sampling events will be conducted at the existing 10 CWC monitoring stations (C002 through C011) shown on Figure 3-5.
+Sediment samples will be collected in depositional environments near each of the 10 previously described surface water locations (C002 through C011) (Figure 3-5).
+Sampling frequency, along with sampling parameters and locations, are listed along with surface water information in Table 3-3.
 This sampling will be conducted at CWC's base flow.
 Samples will be collected twice per year over a 2- to 3-day period during the first and fourth quarters to obtain representative samples of base-flow water and sediment conditions for the year.

-Surface-water samples will also be collected from CWC on a semi-annual basis during high-flow conditions as a BMP to determine if the creek is being measurably affected by COC migration.
-The high-flow surface-water sampling events will be conducted at an upstream (C002), a midstream (C007), and a downstream (C009) location (Figure 3-5).
-Sampling frequency, parameters, locations, and surface-water information are listed in Table 3-3.
-This sampling will be conducted soon after a precipitation event resulting in high-flow conditions when the surface of CWC measures less than 22.75 ft below the top of the concrete on the north side of the McDonnell Boulevard Bridge.
-Samples will be collected twice per year over a 1- to 2-day period.
+Surface water samples will also be collected from CWC on a semi-annual basis during high-flow conditions as a BMP to determine if the creek is being measurably affected by COC migration.
+The high-flow surface water sampling events will be conducted at an upstream (C002), a midstream (C007), and a downstream (C009) location (Figure 3-5).
+Sampling frequency, parameters, locations, and surface water information are listed in Table 3-3.
+This sampling will be conducted soon after a precipitation event resulting in high-flow conditions (i.e., gage height greater than 6 ft;